 Patronage, the Dark Side of Politics and How It Affected the Development of the Dakotas

-A brief history of the spoils system: when it began and how it became embedded in national and state government.
-I discuss the reformists and politicians who tried to stop or at least contain patronage and feuds that resulted.
+A brief history of the spoils system: when it began and how it became imbedded in national and state government.
+I discuss the reformists and politicians who tried to stop, or at least contain patronage, and feuds that resulted.

 The Friendship that Brought Statehood to the Dakotas

-The story of the unlikely friendship between President Benjamin Harrison & Gov. Mellette and how it lasted for 30 years.
-Includes the story of the friendship between Governors Mellette & Sam Elrod.
+The story of the unlikely friendship between President Benjamin Harrison and Governor Mellette and how it lasted for 30 years.
+Includes the story of the friendship between Governors Mellette and Sam Elrod.